^

 Classification of pericarditis

 There are two classifications of pericarditis.
-According to the first, they are divided according to the etiologic factor, according to the second - according to clinical and morphological features, taking into account the rate of development of the pathological process, the nature of tissue reactions and outcomes.
-We quote the latter, since it allows us to formulate an expanded diagnosis of the disease.
+According to the first, they are divided by the etiologic factor, according to the second - by clinical and morphological features, taking into account the rate of development of the pathological process, the nature of tissue reactions and outcomes.
+We present the latter, as it allows us to formulate a detailed diagnosis of the disease.
 According to this classification, the following forms of pericarditis are distinguished:

 What do need to examine?